Sniperhid/sniperhid.github.io/content/posts/escape-the-ambush/index.md

 ![map](map_spawn.jpg)

-As shown above I have just placed game logic objects (blue squares with a flag icon).
-The system can pick randomly from these points.
+As shown above I placed game logic objects (blue squares with a flag icon).
+These are relatively easy to find via code and the system can then pick randomly from these points.

 # Setting up the AI Orders